Six Yosemite visitors have been infected; two have died

 Those infected visited the park between early June and mid-July, the health department said.
 Most stayed at the park’s popular Curry Village “tent cabins.”
 Yosemite closed the tent cabins indefinitely on Tuesday.

-The park sent letters to the visitors Monday and Tuesday, explaining that hantavirus cases had been uncovered and that visitors should see their doctors if symptoms surface, park spokesman Scott Gediman said.
-In recent months, two park visitors have died from the virus.
+The park sent letters to around 1,700 summer visitors on Monday and Tuesday, explaining that hantavirus cases had been uncovered and that visitors should see their doctors if symptoms surface, park spokesman Scott Gediman said.

 Hantavirus pulmonary syndrome is a rare lung disease that kills about a third of those who get infected.
 Symptoms can include fever, muscle aches and fatigue, though it is not communicable from person to person.